 We have used habanero peppers with success but for this salsa today we used red hot peppers, that are similar in appearance to jalapenos and also jalapenos but leaving some seeds in.

-Also purchased from the market were Red Thai peppers and we added those in also.
+Also purchased from the market were Red Thai peppers.
 We have used these before for pickles to give them extra heat.

 Simple Easy Homemade Canned Tomatoes